 The National Safety Council (NSC) has designated June as National Safety Month.
 This is an annual observance aimed at increasing public awareness of the dangers faced each day — on the highways, in homes and workplaces, and in the community.

 Take to the Roadway ~~ Vacation time is just around the corner and that means increased travel on our nation’s roadways.
-Top priorities: Buckling up saves a life and avoid distracted driving reduces accidents.
+Top priorities: Buckling up saves a life and avoiding distracted driving reduces accidents.
 Driving safely and taking the proper precautions can mean the difference between having a fun trip and becoming a statistic whether you travel across town or coast to coast.
 Make your next road trip more enjoyable and safe by getting organized before you leave home.
 (Click here to read about organizing your car for a trip.)

 Home Sweet Home ~~ You can limit the possibilities of disasters and injuries in the home by identifying and removing unsafe conditions.
 Walk through each room in your home and check for halogen lamps, scatter rugs, slippery floors, worn stair treads, clutter, extension cords that cross traffic lanes, old batteries in smoke detectors, lack of fire extinguishers, worn or ill-fitting shoes and slippers, and other potential trouble spots.